-If you’re comfortable on your own motorcycle and ready to try something new, the ERC is exactly what you’re looking for.
+If you’re comfortable on your own motorcycle and ready to try something new, the Intermediate Rider Course is just for you.
 Based on findings from motorcycle crash research, the classroom discussion covers perception and hazard awareness, riding strategy, traction, and risk management.
 Braking, cornering, and swerving techniques are practiced during the on-cycle exercises.
 We recommend that you have at least one year or 1000 miles riding experience before enrolling in this course.

 Motorized Bicycle (Moped) Course

 This 4½ hour course includes moped rules and regulations, defensive riding techniques, protective clothing, and alcohol information.
 Any 15 year-old who wants to ride a moped on the street must complete this course to obtain a moped instruction permit.
 Anyone 16 or older with a valid driver’s license may legally ride a moped on-street.
 Students 14 years old are eligible to take this course, but must wait until they turn 15 years old to apply for the moped permit.

 The Motorcycle Road Guard Certificate training program will train participants how to legally stop and control traffic for motorcycle group rides.
 Certified road guards will be able to stop traffic to allow group rides to pass through intersections and give traffic the “all clear” when it’s safe to proceed.
 Classes are held from 9:00 a.m. – 12:00 p.m. monthly.